abhishekghoshh/java-helper/docs/2-object-oriented-programming.md

 ### Realization

+#### Theory
-**Theory**: Realization is the relationship between an interface (contract) and the class that implements it, distinct from inheritance (which extends a concrete/abstract class).
+- **Core Concepts** - Realization is the relationship between an interface (contract) and the class that implements it, distinct from inheritance (which extends a concrete/abstract class).
 In Java it's expressed via the `implements` keyword.
+- **Internal Working** - The implementing class's constant pool/interfaces table records which interface(s) it realizes.
-Use realization whenever a class must fulfill a contract/capability defined independently of any concrete class hierarchy (enabling multiple, unrelated classes to satisfy the same contract).
-Advantage: enables polymorphism across unrelated class hierarchies and multiple contract fulfillment (a class can `implements` many interfaces).
-Limitation: interfaces (pre-default-methods) provide no shared implementation, so common logic across realizations must be duplicated or factored into default methods/helper classes.
+- **When to Use It** - Use realization whenever a class must fulfill a contract/capability defined independently of any concrete class hierarchy (enabling multiple, unrelated classes to satisfy the same contract).
+- **Advantages** - Enables polymorphism across unrelated class hierarchies and multiple contract fulfillment (a class can `implements` many interfaces).
+- **Limitations** - Interfaces (pre-default-methods) provide no shared implementation, so common logic across realizations must be duplicated or factored into default methods/helper classes.

+#### Internal Working
-**Internal Working**: The class file for an implementing class lists the interface(s) it realizes in its `interfaces` table; the JVM builds an itable (interface method table) in addition to the class's vtable, used for `invokeinterface` dispatch when the reference's static type is the interface rather than a concrete class.
+- **Step-by-Step Explanation** - The class file for an implementing class lists the interface(s) it realizes in its `interfaces` table; the JVM builds an itable (interface method table) in addition to the class's vtable, used for `invokeinterface` dispatch when the reference's static type is the interface rather than a concrete class.
+- **Memory Layout** - Not directly applicable to instance memory layout - the itable is metadata maintained per-class in the method area/metaspace, not per-instance.
+- **Diagrams**
 ```
 interface Drawable { void draw(); }
 class Circle implements Drawable { public void draw() { ... } }  // realization
 ```
-JVM Behaviour: `invokeinterface` historically required a linear/itable-based search for the implementing method (slightly costlier than `invokevirtual`'s direct vtable index), though modern JVMs optimize this heavily via caching and JIT inlining once a call site proves monomorphic/bimorphic.
+- **JVM Behaviour** - `invokeinterface` historically required a linear/itable-based search for the implementing method (slightly costlier than `invokevirtual`'s direct vtable index), though modern JVMs optimize this heavily via caching and JIT inlining once a call site proves monomorphic/bimorphic.

-**Interview Questions & Answers**
+#### Interview Questions
+**Basic**
+1. How is realization different from inheritance in Java syntax?
+2. Can a class realize (implement) more than one interface?

+**Intermediate**
+1. What JVM structure supports interface method dispatch, and how does it differ from vtable dispatch?

+**Advanced**
+1. Why can a single class realize multiple interfaces but extend only one class?

+**Scenario-based**
+1. A hot code path repeatedly calls a method through an interface reference (`Drawable d = ...; d.draw();`) inside a tight loop with only one concrete implementing class ever used at that call site - how does the JIT typically optimize this over time?

+#### Detailed Answers
-1. Q: How is realization different from inheritance in Java syntax?
-A: Realization uses `implements` against an interface (a contract with no state and, traditionally, no implementation); inheritance uses `extends` against a class (which can carry state and concrete implementation), and only one `extends` is allowed versus multiple `implements`.
+1. **Q: Realization vs inheritance syntax?** A: Realization uses `implements` against an interface (a contract with no state and, traditionally, no implementation); inheritance uses `extends` against a class (which can carry state and concrete implementation), and only one `extends` is allowed versus multiple `implements`.
+2. **Q: Multiple interface realization?** A: Yes - a class can `implements` any number of interfaces, since interfaces carry no state and (pre-default-methods) no implementation, avoiding the diamond-inheritance ambiguity that limits `extends` to one superclass.
-2. Q: What JVM structure supports interface method dispatch, and how does it differ from vtable dispatch?
-A: An itable (interface method table), used with `invokeinterface`; unlike a class's vtable (a fixed per-class array indexed identically across the hierarchy), itables historically required searching for the right interface's method table within a class implementing multiple interfaces, since interface method slot numbering isn't uniform across unrelated interfaces.
+3. **Q: JVM dispatch structure?** A: An itable (interface method table), used with `invokeinterface`; unlike a class's vtable (a fixed per-class array indexed identically across the hierarchy), itables historically required searching for the right interface's method table within a class implementing multiple interfaces, since interface method slot numbering isn't uniform across unrelated interfaces.
-3. Q: Why can a single class realize multiple interfaces but extend only one class?
-A: Interfaces (without default method conflicts) impose no ambiguous state/implementation, avoiding the diamond problem that motivated restricting class inheritance to a single parent.
+4. **Q: Why multiple implements but single extends?** A: Interfaces (without default method conflicts) impose no ambiguous state/implementation, avoiding the diamond problem that motivated restricting class inheritance to a single parent.
+5. **Q: JIT optimization for monomorphic interface call sites?** A: The JIT profiles the call site; if it observes only one concrete type (`Circle`) is ever used through the `Drawable` reference, it performs monomorphic inline caching (and potentially speculative inlining with a guard check), effectively making the `invokeinterface` call nearly as fast as a direct call, while still falling back to the general itable lookup path if a different implementing type appears later (deoptimizing the speculation).

+#### Code Examples
 ```java
 interface Drawable { void draw(); }
 interface Resizable { void resize(double factor); }